New algebras of functions on topological groups arising from G-spaces: The Roelcke compactification of the group

 Let $G=S(\N)$ be the Polish topological group of all permutations of the set $\N$ of natural numbers (equipped with the topology of pointwise convergence).
 Consider the one point compactification $X^*=\N \cup \{\infty\}$ and the associated natural $G$ action $(G,X^*)$.
 For any subset $A\subset\N$ and an injection $\alpha:A \to \N$ let $p_{\alpha}$ be the map in $(X^*)^{X^*}$ defined by

-We have the following simple claim. \begin{claim} The enveloping semigroup $E=E(G,X^*)$ of the $G$-system $(G,X^*)$ consists of the maps $\{p_\alpha: \alpha: A \to \Z\}$ as above.
-Every element of $E$ is a continuous function so that by the Grothendieck-Ellis theorem (see e.g. \cite[Theorem 1.45]{G1}) the system $(G,X^*)$ is WAP. \end{claim}
+We have the following simple claim. \begin{claim} The enveloping semigroup $E=E(G,X^*)$ of the $G$-system $(G,X^*)$ consists of the maps $\{p_\alpha \colon A \to \Z\}$ as above.
+Every element of $E$ is a continuous function so that by the Grothendieck-Ellis-Nerurkar theorem \cite{EN}, the system $(G,X^*)$ is \emph{WAP}. \end{claim}

 \begin{proof} Let $\pi_\nu$ be a net of elements of $S(\N)$ with $p=\lim_{\nu}\pi_\nu$ in $E$.
-Let $A=\{n\in \N: p(n)\ne\infty\}$ and $\alpha(n)=p(n)$ for $n\in A$.
-Clearly $\alpha: A \to \N$ is an injection and $p=p_\alpha$.
+Let $A=\{n\in \N \colon p(n)\ne\infty\}$ and $\alpha(n)=p(n)$ for $n\in A$.
+Clearly $\alpha \colon A \to \N$ is an injection and $p=p_\alpha$.

 Conversely given $A\subset \N$ and an injection $\alpha:A \to\N$ we construct a sequence $\pi_n$ of elements of $S(\N)$ as follows.
-Let $A_n=A \cap [1,n]$ and $M_n=\max\{\alpha(i): i\in A_n\}$.
+Let $A_n=A \cap [1,n]$ and $M_n=\max\{\alpha(i) \colon i\in A_n\}$.
 Next define an injection $\beta_n:[1,n] \to \N$ by

 Extending the injection $\beta_n$ to a permutation $\pi_n$ of $\N$, in an arbitrary way, we now observe that $p_{\a}=\lim_{n\to\infty}\pi_n$ in $E$.
 The last assertion is easily verified. \end{proof}